ChenFindling/tragic-algebra-analyzer/README.md

 with no live price the growth-payment split is refused rather than computed against a default.

+Four filers that present no operating subtotal, ADP, HRB, PBI and BBW, are admitted by a derived-OI registry local to this page (19 Sep 2026).
+These filers never tag OperatingIncomeLoss, so every window year used to refuse; the registry derives each year's operating income from the filer's own tagged lines (ADP: revenues minus total expenses plus the interest expense presented inside them; HRB: revenues minus costs, which is already the filer's own operating total; PBI: the same with a two-element interest splice, every spliced year verified against its own printed statement face;
+BBW: gross profit minus SG&A) and admits a year only when a completeness bracket, the same filed lines summed against pretax income, closes within a \$2 float epsilon.
+The bracket is also the vintage pin: a year whose tag vintages diverge fails it and refuses with the reason printed, and PBI's FY2016 is refused permanently because its era's interest tagging is not reconcilable.
+Every term is a filed figure; no ratio apportionment exists anywhere on the route, and the derivation, its bracket and the route's caveats print hand-checkable per year under Notes and detail.
+A docket finding worth recording: the brief assumed these names would need the per-filing instance route, and zero of the four did, every derivation input being a standard companyconcept tag, which is why the registry lives on this page alone and every future docket entry is a single-file deploy.

 The point of the anchor is the triad: EPV here, the price there, and the difference, stated in dollars per share and as a share of the price, is the growth payment, the part of the price that is a bet on the future.
 The Expectations page states the growth